Huegoxaga/notes/virtualization/virtualbox.md

 - All disk files and snapshot can be viewed in the `File/Virtual Media Manager`
   - A hard disk image can be set to immutable, then virtual machine gets reset after every shutdown
 - Each VM icon has a change view button on the right, click it to see snapshots or logs
-- Use Device/USB menu to mount USB device to the guest OS
+- Use Device/USB menu to mount USB device to the Guest OS

 ## Add-ons